 - Bariatric treatment section

 MSIH and the rest of BGU’s Faculty of Health Sciences are located on the Soroka campus, and this collaboration provides fertile ground for research and teaching.
+Clinical research at Soroka is at the forefront of science and technology, leading national and international cooperation in research and innovation.
 The medical center benefits from Israel’s status as a leader in bioscience and medical technologies and has received the accreditation of the prestigious Joint Commission International.